stevana/stateful-pbt-with-fakes/README-unprocessed.md

 Ideally we'd like to make working with concurrent code as pleasant as the sequential stateful case and without the user having to write any additional test code.
 In order to explain how we can achieve this, we need to first understand how we can test concurrent code in a reproducible way.

 Recall our `Counter` that we looked at in the sequential testing case.
-Here we'll be using a slight generalisation where the `incr` takes an integer parameter which specifies by how much we want to increment (as opposed to always incrementing by `1`).
+Here we'll be using a slight generalisation where the `incr` takes an integer parameter which specifies by how much we want to increment (instead of always incrementing by `1`).

+When we interact with the counter sequentially, i.e. one command at the time, then it appears to count correctly:

 ```haskell
 >>> incr 1